"Formoterol" is a remedy that allows you to breathe deeply. Medicinal reference geotar Formoterol instructions for use

 Restrictions on use

-Cardiovascular disorders, incl. coronary insufficiency, arrhythmias, arterial hypertension, seizure disorders, thyrotoxicosis, unusual response to sympathomimetics, pregnancy, breastfeeding, age up to 5 years (safety and efficacy have not been established).
+Cardiovascular disorders, incl. coronary insufficiency, arrhythmias, arterial hypertension, convulsive disorders, thyrotoxicosis, unusual response to sympathomimetics, pregnancy, breastfeeding, age under 5 years (safety and effectiveness have not been established).

-Formoterol fumarate is not recommended for patients who manage to control bronchial asthma only by non-systematic inhalation of short-acting beta 2 -adrenoreceptor agonists, as well as patients for whom therapy with inhaled corticosteroids or other drugs is completely adequate, one of which is occasionally inhaled short-acting beta 2 - adrenergic agonist.
+Formoterol fumarate is not recommended for patients whose asthma can be controlled only by non-systematic inhalation of short-acting beta 2-adrenergic agonists, as well as for patients for whom therapy with inhaled corticosteroids or other drugs is completely adequate, one of which is an inhaled short-acting beta 2-adrenergic agonist from time to time. adrenomimetic.

-Adequate well-controlled studies of formoterol fumarate in pregnant women, incl. during childbirth, was not carried out.
-Formoterol fumarate should be used during pregnancy and childbirth (since beta-agonists can negatively affect uterine contractility) only in cases where the intended benefit to the mother outweighs the potential risk to the fetus.
+Adequate controlled studies of formoterol fumarate in pregnant women, incl. during childbirth, was not carried out.
+Formoterol fumarate should be used during pregnancy and childbirth (as beta-agonists may adversely affect uterine contractility) only in cases where the expected benefit to the mother outweighs the potential risk to the fetus.

 Formoterol fumarate is excreted in rat milk.
-It is not known whether it is excreted in breast milk in women, but since many drugs are excreted in human milk, formoterol fumarate should be used with caution in lactating women (well-controlled studies in lactating women have not been conducted).
+It is not known whether it is excreted in breast milk in women, but since many drugs are excreted in human milk, formoterol fumarate should be administered with caution to nursing women (well-controlled studies have not been conducted in nursing women).

 Side effects of the substance Formoterol

-Side effects of formoterol fumarate are similar to those of other selective beta 2 -adrenomimetics and include angina pectoris, arterial hypo- or hypertension, tachycardia, arrhythmia, nervousness, headache, tremors, dry mouth, palpitations, dizziness, seizures, nausea, nausea, , hypokalemia, hyperglycemia, metabolic acidosis, and insomnia.
+Side effects of formoterol fumarate are similar to the side effects of other selective beta 2 -agonists and include angina pectoris, arterial hypo- or hypertension, tachycardia, arrhythmia, nervousness, headache, tremor, dry mouth, palpitations, dizziness, convulsions, nausea, fatigue, weakness , hypokalemia, hyperglycemia, metabolic acidosis and insomnia.

 Bronchial asthma

-In controlled clinical trials, formoterol fumarate (12 mcg 2 times a day) received 1985 patients (children 5 years and older, adolescents and adults) with bronchial asthma.
-Among the identified side effects of formoterol fumarate with a frequency of 1% or more, exceeding the frequency of side effects in the placebo group, the following were noted (next to the name is the percentage of occurrence of this side effect in the formoterol fumarate group, in brackets - in the placebo group):
+During controlled clinical trials, formoterol fumarate (12 mcg 2 times a day) was administered to 1985 patients (children 5 years and older, adolescents and adults) with bronchial asthma.
+Among the identified side effects of formoterol fumarate with a frequency of 1% or more exceeding the frequency of side effects in the placebo group, the following were noted (next to the name is the percentage of occurrence of this side effect in the formoterol fumarate group, in parentheses - in the placebo group):

 tremor 1.9% (0.4%), dizziness 1.6% (1.5%), insomnia 1.5% (0.8%).